Revisiting Privacy, Utility, and Efficiency Trade-offs when Fine-Tuning Large Language Models: Introduction

-When attempting to answer the above question, we encountered a more foundational question that has been not been well-addressed by the existing literature namely, \emph{how should one quantify the privacy risks associated with a fine-tuning method, so that it allows for a performance comparison across different methods?} For instance, the claimed privacy benefits of the DP method are based on theoretical guarantees and not empirical evaluation, making it hard to compare it against privacy benefits of other fine-tuning methods.
+When attempting to answer the above question, we encountered a more foundational question: \emph{how should one quantify such privacy risks associated with a fine-tuning method, so that it allows for a performance comparison across different methods?} Numerous studies have highlighted privacy risks in LLMs due to their tendency to memorize and regurgitate training data containing sensitive personally identifiable information (PII) such as names, emails, and credentials ~\cite{mattern2023membership, fu2023practical, kaneko2024sampling, carlini2021extracting, mireshghallah-etal-2022-empirical, panda2024teach}.
+A natural way to account for privacy risks from memorization might be to measure loss on recollecting tokens in training data sequences.

-Numerous recent works explored privacy concerns with LLMs that arise from their ability to memorize and recollect training data sequences containing sensitive personally identifiable information (PII), such as names, email addresses, phone numbers, credentials, etc. This sensitive information can leak from an LLM, either by accidental generation in response to benign requests to the model, or by deliberate extraction using adversarially crafted requests to the model\cite{mireshghallah-etal-2022-quantifying, mattern2023membership, fu2023practical, kaneko2024sampling, carlini2021extractingtrainingdatalarge, mireshghallah-etal-2022-empirical, panda2024teach}.

-However, surprisingly, existing privacy as well as utility metrics for LLMs ignore the distinction between sensitive and non-sensitive counterparts (tokens) in training data sequences~\cite{carlini2023quantifying,mireshghallah-etal-2022-quantifying,biderman2024emergent}.\footnote{A few works used this distinction to train models \cite{shi-etal-2022-selective,zhao-etal-2022-provably}, but it has not been applied when quantifying privacy risks or utility metrics.} Sensitive data is often inherently random and less predictable, such as social security number or phone number.
-Non-sensitive data, on the other hand, is more predictable, e.g. there is only a small set of valid completions for the sentence ``The dog chases the \_".
-Consequently, the ability of LLMs to recollect or predict sensitive vs. non-sensitive data is very different (see Figure~\ref{fig:illustrative_example} for details).
-As we show in Section~\ref{sec:sens_non_sens_distinction}, ignoring this distinction leads to inaccurate measures of privacy and utility, and in particular, may have resulted in some prior works unintentionally exaggerating the threat of LLM's memorizing training data\cite{biderman2024emergent,carlini2021extractingtrainingdatalarge,carlini2023quantifying}.

-Here, we propose and justify new measures for privacy and utility explicitly accounting for the differences in model's performance for sensitive and non-sensitive data.
-For sensitive data, we are primarily interested in \emph{privacy}, i.e. we want the loss on sensitive tokens to be \emph{as high as possible}.
-Conversely, for non-sensitive data, we are interested in \emph{utility}, i.e. we want the loss on non-sensitive tokens to be \emph{as low as possible}.